gutenbergtools/gutenbergsite/site/policy/permission.md

 Project Gutenberg receives many requests for permissions to use eBooks, images from eBooks, or extracts.
 Most such requests do not need a custom response, since permission is included in the items themselves (even for commercial use), or in the narrative below.

 This How-To provides responses to the most common inquiries.
-If your inquiry is not addressed, please email [Prof. Newby](/about/contact_information.html) with your permission requests.
+If your inquiry is not addressed, please email [Dr. Newby](/about/contact_information.html) with your permission requests.
 Responses are typically received within a day or so (or, re-send your request!).

 ## Most permissions not needed